meric/meric.github.com/README.md

 - Python or Lua Programming
 - [Email me](mailto:meric.au+github@gmail.com)

+## How have I done before?

+#### Previous client for whom I built:
+- JSON API that connects to a payment processor as well as allowing users to access their proprietary technology.
+- Android Application in Python

+    Eric is smart, hard-working, cheerful, enthusiastic, quick-learning, and a creative problem solver.
+We've called upon him several times at very short notice, when we needed to throw together a demo, or hack up some new features, and time was short.

+    Eric always dives into our code enthusiastically, no matter how hacky or crufty it is before a deadline.
+He works hard to deliver results on time; if he hits a wall, he finds a way around it.

+    In a startup, deadlines can be stressful and tempers can sometimes run high; Eric's cheerfulness and relentless positivity avoids escalating any situation.

+    All in all, Eric is a great developer and a great guy.
+I wouldn't recommend you hire him though, because we found him first.

+     -- James Boyden, CEO, SnapDisco

 ## What Have I Built?
 ### Django website with paypal integration built for a client, taking 100 hours of work: https://accounttracker.com